Penetration-free Solid-Fluid Interaction on Shells and Rods: Results

 \subsection{Validation}

 \textbf{Interpolation scheme.} As discussed in Section~\ref{sec:intp_scheme}, two interpolation schemes (linear and quadratic) are employed in our framework to estimate the distances between solids and fluids.
 While linear interpolation offers simpler gradient and Hessian forms, the nonsmoothness of the derivative necessitates the use of the initial primitive pairs throughout the optimization process.
 This introduces significant inaccuracies, especially at large time step sizes.
 In contrast, quadratic interpolation is inherently smooth and avoids such issue.
 In Figure \ref{fig:val_intp}, we let a droplet and a particle collide with each other.
 To ensure interpenetration-free interactions, a small air bubble should form around the particle as it passes through the droplet.
+The bubble exists because it takes some time for surface tension to close the gap.
 We conduct this experiment for both interpolation schemes under various CFL conditions.
 Upon observation, quadratic interpolation behaves as expected across a range of CFL numbers, from small to large.
 Linear interpolation behaves similarly to quadratic interpolation at small to moderate CFL numbers, but fails at large CFL numbers and causes interpenetration.

 \textbf{Contact handling.} The simplest and most convincing way to highlight the contact handling capacity of our approach is to collide a liquid volume by a single particle, which is more visible in 2D.
 In Figure \ref{fig:validation} (a), we put a static particle in space (marked in red) whose mass is much larger than the liquid such that it serves similarly to a rigid boundary of infinitesimal size.
 We then pour a droplet on it with an initial speed of $-1m/s$ in the $y$-direction.
 In comparison, we directly add a Neumann boundary condition at the same location of the particle (marked in black) to enforce the fluid velocity to be zero on that face.
 The results show that our position-level penetration-free constraint correctly handles the collisions from all directions even for a single dimensionless particle.
 On the other hand, enforcing a velocity-level constraint fails to prevent the solid boundary from penetrating the liquid.
 An additional sticky artifact is also observed when the droplet passes through the obstacle.